MicrosoftDocs/sql-docs/docs/2014/database-engine/perform-index-operations-online.md

 ms.assetid: 1e43537c-bf67-4db3-9908-3cb45c6fdaa1
 caps.latest.revision: 30
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Perform Index Operations Online
-  This topic describes how to create, rebuild, or drop indexes online in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to create, rebuild, or drop indexes online in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 The ONLINE option allows concurrent user access to the underlying table or clustered index data and any associated nonclustered indexes during these index operations.
 For example, while a clustered index is being rebuilt by one user, that user and others can continue to update and query the underlying data.
 When you perform data definition language (DDL) operations offline, such as building or rebuilding a clustered index; these operations hold exclusive locks on the underlying data and associated indexes.
 This prevents modifications and queries to the underlying data until the index operation is complete.

 > [!NOTE]
->  Online index operations are not available in every [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] edition.
+>  Online index operations are not available in every [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] edition.
 For more information, see [Features Supported by the Editions of SQL Server 2014](../../2014/getting-started/features-supported-by-the-editions-of-sql-server-2014.md).

  **In This Topic**